jianghong/simpleDB/README.md

 ## Implementation details

+There are three main layers.
+The interface layer, the SimpleDB layer and the data structure layer.

+### 1. Interface layer: `simple_db/simple_db_interface.py`

+This where the input from user is parsed, cleaned up and routed to the appropriate function im SimpleDB.

+### 2. SimpleDB layer: `simple_db/simple_db.py`

+SimpleDB was created with the ability to easily swap different data structures to be used.
+There is a `simple_db_protocol.py` file that potential data structures should adhere to in order for SimpleDB to interface with them.

+### 3. Data structure layer: 'simple_db/data_structures'

+Currently there is a hash table implementation and a red-black tree one.
+These data structures are the backbone of operations for SimpleDB and offer at least the basic functions of insert, search and delete.

+## Some design details

 ### Hash table vs red-black tree

 By default a hash table is used, but strictly speaking, search, insert and delete